-|Support offered||Oxford Brookes University||University of Oxford||Bucks New University||University of Reading|
+|Support Offered||Oxford Brookes University||University of Oxford||Buckinghamshire New University||University of Reading|

 |Open day travel expenses||✔️||✔️|

-|Prioity 52 week accomodation||✔️||✔️||✔️||✔️|
+|Priority 52 week accommodation||✔️||✔️||✔️||✔️|

-|Student ambassador employment||✔️||✔️||✔️|
+|Student ambassador interview||✔️||✔️||✔️|

-|Mentoring/support officers/named contact||✔️||✔️||✔️||✔️|
+|Mentoring/support named contact||✔️||✔️||✔️||✔️|

 |Care experienced student network||✔️||✔️||✔️|

-|Support with graduation costs||✔️||✔️|
+|Support with graduation cost/pack||✔️||✔️|

 The Apprenticeship Guide for Care Experienced Young People aims to provide all the information a young person with care experience needs to know to consider apprenticeships as their next step.

-This new resource has been produced by Amazing Apprenticeships and covers the benefits of apprenticeships, how to apply, the all-important added financial and practical support available for apprentices with care experience and much more.
+This resource has been produced by Amazing Apprenticeships and covers the benefits of apprenticeships, how to apply, the all-important added financial and practical support available for apprentices with care experience and much more.